 Dhoch3 for teaching German as a foreign language (DaF)

 The DAAD is providing important international impetus in the academic training of German-language teachers with its programme.
 This innovative platform was developed to the highest academic standards by DaF experts at German universities and is organised in eight modules on practice-based subjects, such as German for Professional Purposes, Subject-based Language Skills and Learning with Online Media.
-This digital offering is available to universities free of charge – with virtual classrooms, a comprehensive database and full-text access to specialist literature.
-Lecturers and students at Master level can access the exercises, texts and methodological and didactic teaching materials wherever they are and then discuss them in online chatrooms and forums.
+This digital offering is available to universities free of charge – with virtual classrooms, a comprehensive database and full-text access to specialist literature. and students at can access the exercises, texts and methodological and didactic teaching materials wherever they are and then discuss them in online chatrooms and forums.